CDTDigital/cal-notify/README.md

 ## Our User-Centered Approach.

-We developed our prototype by keeping this simple idea in mind, Cal-Notify is not out app, it is our user’s app.
+We developed our prototype by keeping this simple idea in mind, Cal-Notify is not our app, it is our user’s app.
 This allowed us to keep the focus in the users all the time.

 We started our research by conducting user interviews and a survey to generate concepts and understand user needs.
 After we collected the initial information we gathered the users again and conducted a condensed version of the Google Ventures Design Sprint.
 As a result of it, we generated an initial HTML prototype which was presented to the users, and refined based on that feedback.

-## The Technology

-ToDo

 # The Explicit RFI Requirements